Now & Next: our growth and achievements

 It established a peer network connecting families to learn from and inspire each other.
 Alumni have been trained to become peer workers in roles such as running courses, research, and planning with families at Plumtree.

-Now & Next shows that peer networks and peer workers are a new resource for the future.
-Plumtree Research Analyst and Peer Worker Mogi Bayasgalan has been tracking the program’s achievements.
+Now & Next shows that peer networks and peer workers are new resources for the future.
+Plumtree Research Analysts and Peer Workers Mogi Bayasgalan and Eram Afroz have been tracking the program’s achievements.
+We are also part of a cross-university research collaboration advancing research in this field.

 A growing international program

-Beginning with three groups in 2016 at Plumtree’s Sydney centre, a total of 85 group programs have been hosted in Australia, New Zealand, Canada and Finland for 773 graduates to date.
-42% of attendees were from Culturally and Liguistically diverse background, and fathers were well represented at 23%.
+The program has expanded since beginning with three groups in 2016.
+To June 2023, a total of 117 group programs have been hosted in Australia, New Zealand, Canada and Finland for 991 graduates.
+38.2% of attendees were from culturally and linguistically diverse backgrounds, and fathers were well represented at 22.5%.

 Setting a vision and goals